Five Iron Frenzy: Reunion, Engine of a Million Plots, and Until This Shakes Apart (2011–present)

 Five Iron Frenzy formally announced their reunion on November 22, 2011, releasing their first new song in eight years, "It Was a Dark and Stormy Night", as a free digital download alongside a two-month Kickstarter campaign to help cover the costs of production for a new studio album set to be released in 2013.
 To the band's admitted shock and surprise, the campaign's initial financial goal of $30,000 was successfully met within 55 minutes and went on to ultimately raise $207,980 by 3,755 backers, breaking records as Kickstarter's then most funded musical project and attracting considerable media attention from news publications documenting the website's growing notoriety.

 The next two years were spent working on the new album and playing select live dates.
 The band played their first reunion show on April 28, 2012, in Denver, Colorado.
 Engine of a Million Plots was released on November 26, 2013.

 Until This Shakes Apart was released on January 15, 2021, after a successful Kickstarter campaign.
-A digital pre-release was available to Kickstarted backers on January 14, 2021.
+A digital pre-release was available to Kickstarter backers on January 14, 2021.

-In July 2022, the band announced on social media that they will play their first live show after 3 years, at the Gothic Theater in Denver, CO, on September 10, 2022.
+In July 2022, the band announced on social media that they will play their first live show after 3 years, at the Gothic Theater in Denver, Colorado, on September 10, 2022.
+Since then, they have played a small number of shows and festivals throughout the United States each year.

 Religious affiliations and changes in faith

 As a predominantly Christian band, most members of Five Iron Frenzy are involved in Christian ministry to varying degrees.
 Roper is a licensed pastor for the Alliance of Renewal Churches and the co-founder of Denver's non-denominational Scum of the Earth Church, of which saxophonist Leanor Ortega-Till formerly served as the Women and Arts pastor.
 In a 2016 interview, Ortega-Till listed the rest of the current lineup's denominational make up as including Calvinist, Pentecostal, Presbyterian, Church of Christ and Assemblies of God.

 In 1998, Scott Kerr chose to leave Five Iron Frenzy after renouncing his Christian faith.
 According to Kerr, he had begun experiencing doubts in high school which eventually came to a head during his time touring with Five Iron Frenzy.
-In an attempt to reconcile his faith, Kerr fervently studied Christian apologetics — which he ultimately found "not persuasive and, at worst, intellectually disingenuous" — as well as works by David Hume and Bertrand Russell before deciding to leave Christianity.
+In an attempt to reconcile his faith, Kerr fervently studied Christian apologetics—which he ultimately found "not persuasive and, at worst, intellectually disingenuous"—as well as works by David Hume and Bertrand Russell before deciding to leave Christianity.
 Though Kerr recalls the band accepting his revelation and decision to leave, Roper remorsefully recalled souring the relationship between them by him "pushing Jesus on [Kerr] when he needed me to just be his friend", which later served as the lyrical basis for Five Iron Frenzy's song "To Start a Fire".
 Upon re-joining Five Iron Frenzy in 2011, Kerr wrote an explanation for his reunion with the band which partly read: